ProjectXfire/upload_files/README.md

 $ npm run test:cov
 ```

+## Upload files

+URL: localhost/cloudinary/upload

+Using form data to select the images

+key: files
+Value: <Images>

+If you want to create a custom path in cloudinary you can add /upload?folder=<path>
+path must be like => folder, folder/folder1 or folder/folder1/folder2, etc.

+## Delete images

+URL: localhost/cloudinary/delete

+You can delete one or many images

+body:JSON

+{
+"images": [{"secure:url": "url", "public_id": "id or path/id"}]
+}

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).